marissaverdonck/browser-technologies-1920/README.md

 <details>
   <summary>Code details</summary>

+### 1. Form

-1. index.ejs gives a form where the user can choose a color, image and fill in a text.
+index.ejs gives a form where the user can choose a color, image and fill in a text.

+### 2. Submit - server side

-2. When the user clicks on the submit button from the form, de values will be passed to the URL.
+When the user clicks on the submit button from the form, de values will be passed to the URL.
 This is done server side so that it also works when JS is not present.

 ```
 app.post('/', (req, res) => {